1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 Co-operative Society store moves to Chapel Street site.

 1871 Old Star Inn demolished.
-It projected from the building line and restricted entry into Warwick Street.
+It projected beyond the building line and restricted entry into Warwick Street.

 Rugby Gazette renamed Rugby Gazette and Midland Times.